foundry-vtt-community/wiki.js/setup/hosting/freebsd.md

 As of Foundry 11, it no longer works on FreeBSD out of the box.
 This is likely because FreeBSD does not ship with `glibc`, it uses `libc` instead.

 > In testing on TrueNAS Core, the below resolution did not work.
 Foundry v11+ might just not work on FreeBSD.

+> Conversely, testing this for Foundry v12 on FreeBSD 14.2, the instructions worked.

 This can be resolved by:
 1. Shut down your currently hosted Foundry VTT server instance.